Spices in Indian food

 Nigella or Kalonji or Kalo Jeera

 These are tiny black seeds mostly forming a part of the Panch Foron.
-Nigella is also referred to as onion seeds.
-They are mostly used in breads like Naan, Tandoori rotis and in Parathas and also sometimes to season stir fries and curries.
-In the Eastern India this is used to season fish.
+Nigella is also referred to as onion seeds and they are mostly used in breads like Naan, Tandoori rotis and in Parathas and also sometimes to season stir fries and curries and in the Eastern India this is used to season fish.

 Nutmeg or Jaiphal

-These are seeds of a fruit.
-The part that is actually used is the inner part of this seed.
-Its used in ground form, mostly in Biryanis.
+These are seeds of a fruit and the part that is actually used is the inner part of this seed and its used in ground form, mostly in Biryanis.
 Unlike in western countries, its almost never used in desserts in Indian cooking.

 Saffron or Kesar

 The king of spices!
-That is what one might think.
-This is probably the most expensive spice.
-Looking like tiny orange threads, these are actually the stigmas of a flower called crocus.
+That is what one might think and this is probably the most expensive spice and looking like tiny orange threads, these are actually the stigmas of a flower called crocus.
 Saffron adds beautiful flavor and color to rice dishes, gravies and desserts.

 Turmeric powder or Haldi

 Turmeric is actually a ginger like rhizome in the raw state.
 The inside is deep orange yellow in color.
 The rhizome can be grated fresh and may be used in cooking.
-Raw turmeric is often times ground into a paste and used to improve skin and complexion.
-It also has very strong medicinal properties.
-However, in for everyday cooking, the rhizome is dried and ground for the purpose of cooking.
-It gives the food a yellowish color.
-Turmeric is also known for its antiseptic qualities.
-Grocery stores usually sell the dried powdered form of Turmeric.
+Raw turmeric is often times ground into a paste and used to improve skin and complexion and it also has very strong medicinal properties.
+However, in for everyday cooking, the rhizome is dried and ground for the purpose of cooking and it gives the food a yellowish color.
+Turmeric is also known for its antiseptic qualities and grocery stores usually sell the dried powdered form of Turmeric.

 As a photographer and traveler in India spices are also used for health benefits and medicinal purposes, to prevent diseases and also to preserve food.
 Here in this archive story is written about only the few basic spices required to start an Indian spice cabin.
-There are many more, and some of them might be used only sparingly.
-It must be mentioned that the spices are also region specific, some spices which may be very popular in the northern regions of India might not be used as much in the southern regions and vice versa.
-What we have here is a general spread, used by all in every state.
-These spices below should be readily available in most grocery stores, or whole food stores, except for the Hing or Asafoetida, Fennel and the Fenugreek seeds.
-If you do not find them at your local grocery store.
+There are many more, and some of them might be used only sparingly and it must be mentioned that the spices are also region specific, some spices which may be very popular in the northern regions of India might not be used as much in the southern regions and vice versa.
+What we have here is a general spread, used by all in every state and these spices should be readily available in most grocery stores or whole food stores, except for the Hing or Asafoetida, Fennel and the Fenugreek seeds if you do not find them at your local grocery store.